Canon 1D Mark III vs Nikon D1

 Feature comparison: Canon 1D Mark III vs Nikon D1

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark III and the D1 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark III offers a wider field of view (100%) than the one in the D1 (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark III has a higher magnification (0.58x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Nikon D1 along with similar information for a selection of comparators.

 The 1D Mark III writes its imaging data to Compact Flash or SDHC cards, while the D1 uses Compact Flash cards.
 The 1D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D1 only has one slot.